Evidence of water on Mars found by Mars Reconnaissance Orbiter: Layers

 Below are a few of the many examples of layers that have been studied with HiRISE.

 Layers under cap rock of a pedestal crater, as seen by HiRISE under HiWish program.
 Pedestal crater is within the much larger Tikhonravov Crater.

-Close-up of some layers under cap rock of a pedestal crater, as seen by HiRISE under HiWish program.

 Close-up of some layers under cap rock of a pedestal crater and a dark slope streak, as seen by HiRISE under HiWish program.

-Layers in a butte in Arabia, as seen by HiRISE under HiWish program.

 Layers in Arabia, as seen by HiRISE under HiWish program.

 Light colored layers in Eos Chaos.
 Location is Coprates quadrangle.

 Columbus Crater Layers.
 This false-color image is about 800 feet across.
 Some of the layers contain hydrated minerals.
 Location is Memnonia quadrangle.

-Ophir Chasma Wall.
-Location is Coprates quadrangle.

 Tithonium Chasma.
-Location is Coprates quadrangle.

-Layers west of Juventae Chasma.
-Scale bar is 500 meters long.
 Location is Coprates quadrangle.

 Buttes, as seen by HiRISE under HiWish program.
 Buttes have layered rocks with a hard resistant cap rock on the top which protects the underlying rocks from erosion.

 Layers exposed at the base of a group of buttes in Mangala Valles in Memnonia quadrangle, as seen by HiRISE under HiWish program.
 Arrows point to boulders sitting in pits.
 The pits may have formed by winds, heat from the boulders melting ground ice, or some other process.